DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 replace the `zfs promote` operation in our workflow.
 We can simply swap out the PVC parent clone `dataSource` the runner pod will snapshot from at job startup time.

-## Conclusions

-GitHub ARC with OpenEBS for our ZFS Conan Cache is a highly scalable and flexible system providing strong integration from the infrastructure to the workflow.

-There are a couple drawbacks however:

-- While it's fairly simple to maintain, it is complicated to set up.

-- While our CI snapshots and clones are neatly provisioned and cleaned up, we don't get the benefit of `zfs promote`, `zfs rename`, or other more complicated ZFS operations.
-This requires additional management automation working behind the scenes.

 ## What's Next